-That twenty-minute window when the sky turns electric and the snow glows.
-Why every mountain trip gets planned around it.
+The twenty-minute window when the sky turns electric and the snow glows, and why every mountain trip gets planned around it.

 What is blue hour?

-Most people know about golden hour - that warm, honeyed light just before sunset that makes everything look like a perfume ad.
-But fewer people talk about what comes after: blue hour.
+Most people know golden hour, that warm, honeyed light just before sunset that makes everything look like a perfume ad.
+Fewer people talk about what comes after: blue hour.

 Blue hour is the twenty minutes or so after the sun has set but before the sky goes fully dark.
 The light turns a deep, electric blue.
 In the mountains, with snow on the ground, that blue reflects and amplifies until the entire landscape seems to glow from within.